Beccallerina/virtual-assistants-in-families/README.md

       rosie_fscores$SES_f <- as.factor(rosie_fscores$SOCIALEKLASSE2016)
       # TT >> 3 items >> median split method because of conceptual understanding of the scale
       # IL >> 5 items (information + navigation) >> median split method because conceptual understanding of the scale
-      # FoPersU >> convert into irregular vs. regular (based on weekly answer option as the cut-off)
+      # FoPersU >> convert into irregular vs. regular (based on '2-3 times a month' answer option as the cut-off)
       # Child_Gender > as.factor
       rosie_fscores$CGender_f <- as.factor(rosie_fscores$Child_Gender)
       # Child_Temp (Extraversion, Negative_Affectivity, Effortful_Control) >> scale ranged from -3 over 0 to +3, so since conceptually everything < 0 is a more or less clear "no", we categorize this way: ≤ 3 = 1, ≥ 4 = 2